SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 ### Step 3: Add a new Graph Toolkit widget

-Create a new widget file in your project `src/views/widgets` folder.
-For example, `GraphyWidget.tsx`.
-In this widget, we will guide users to consent our app to access Microsoft Graph and then show the user's todo list by using Microsoft Graph Toolkit.
-The following code is an example of using `Todo` component from Microsoft Graph Toolkit in widget.
+Generate a new widget file in the `src/views/widgets` directory of your project, for instance, `GraphWidget.tsx`.
+Within this widget, we will assist users in granting consent to our application to access Microsoft Graph, and subsequently display the user's to-do list by leveraging the Microsoft Graph Toolkit.
+The code snippet below is an exemplar of how to use the Todo component from the Microsoft Graph Toolkit within the widget.

 ```tsx
 import { Providers, ProviderState, Todo } from "@microsoft/mgt-react";